aidowu1/Ades-MLOps-Tutorials/README.md

 ### 7. Commit the changes to Git, include the heading and description of the change:
 $ git commit -m "Git Tutorial Part 1" -m "This tutorial demos the basic commands of Git!!"

+### 8. Push the commited changes from the local repo to remote repo:
+$ git push -u origin main